sahq-azhar/TRM_Robocon2019/README.md

-#### 🔴 **IMPORTANT NOTICE:** 🔴 Beginning December 15, 2021, all details of this repository will be uploaded to the [WEBSITE](https://sahq-azhar.github.io/).
+**🔴 **IMPORTANT NOTICE:** 🔴 Beginning December 15, 2021, all details of this repository will be uploaded to the [WEBSITE](https://sahq-azhar.github.io/).
 I apologise for the inconvenience.
 Project details and updates will be posted there.
-#### To learn more about this project, click on this [link](https://sahq-azhar.github.io/robo2019.html) .
+<br> To learn more about this project, click on this [link](https://sahq-azhar.github.io/robo2019.html) .**

 # TEAM ROBOCON MJCET-2019